turlucode/ros-docker-gui/README.md

 ROS GUI on Wayland is still problematic and that is why we are going to use [`xwayland`](https://wayland.freedesktop.org/xserver.html).
 Make sure you have installed `xhost`.
-Make also sure the user has the rights to draw to the display, [more info here](#x11-error-cannot-open-display).
+Make also sure the user has the rights to draw to the display; [more info here](#x11-error-cannot-open-display).

 To run the ROS docker container with Wayland support use: